LCobeaga/Nerf-MA40-Full-Auto/README.md

 This file set is an almost drop in replacemnt for the semi automatic pusher to convert the Nerf MA40 into a full auto firing blaster.

-Note that the hardware is all flycore except the pusher bolt, I need to redesign for an M3 instead of an M2
+Note that the hardware is all flycore except the pusher bolt, which is designed for an M2 instead of an M3 to give the pusher the maximum possible throw.

 ## Hardware

-(3) M2.6x10mm toy screws
+(3) M2.6x10mm toy screws (if not using a pusher return sensor, only 1)

+(2) M2.6x12mm toy screws

 (1) M2x6mm socket head bolt